UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 Used in the Archivision, Charlie Daniels, and AirScoop collections.
-There are four distinct values in the XPath: "Editorial cartoons", "College student newspapers and periodicals", "Twentieth century", and "Nineteenth century".
+There are four distinct values in the XPath:
+"Editorial cartoons", "College student newspapers and periodicals", "Twentieth century", and "Nineteenth century".

 Justification
 ^^^^^^^^^^^^^

+As these values come directly from the Library of Congress Subject Headings (lcsh), they would benefit from being grouped with all of the other values from this vocabulary in `dcterms:subject`.
+They share helpful information about a resource's subject matter rather than a style.

 XPath
 ^^^^^